taterer/rxjs-debugger/README.md

 ### Why?
 It can be difficult to ensure RxJS subscriptions are properly disposed of, or that events are firing as expected in relation to other pipes.
 ### How it works
 On import, an element will be appended automatically to the browser document body with a high z-index.
-Anytime a "tag" in a pipe is subscribed to, it will show a track in the debugger.
-Events through the pipe will appear as icons that scroll across the page for 10 seconds.
-Events are also logged in the console.
-When a subscription is completed, or unsubscribed it will be displayed in the debugger, and logged; the track will disappear after 5 seconds.
+There are two methods of debugging: fullAnalysis, and tag.
+Full will track all subscriptions automatically.
+Tag will monitor the subscriptions and emissions through the pipe.

 # Install
 `yarn add -D @taterer/rxjs-debugger`